cs-fullstack-2019-fall/html-position-type-updated-cw-Deltonjr2/README.md

+Section and aside should be side by side Score : 3
 # html-position_type_updated-cw

 Create a similar structure of the iamge attached.
 Make sure header, section, aside, and footer is include.
 Exclude the article tag.